-After that, it’s time for a late afternoon snack (is there any more civilized tradition?)
+After that, it’s time for a snack.
 And as we are having a traditional kind of day so far, what better place than La Casa de las Torrijas, a place where you can find all traditional food and drinks.
 Most importantly, they serve ‘meriende’, a sweet snack combined with coffee or tea, and ‘torijja’, a piece of bread soaked in milk or sweet wine.
-The tavern was build in 1907, and they haven’t changed the design ever since.
+The tavern was built in 1907, and they haven’t changed its design ever since.
 Talking about keeping it traditional!

-We jumped on the metro after this, and headed for CaixaForum for a little look around this amazing arts center that’s not only beautiful from the inside, but also from the outside – There’s always something happening, but it pays to check ahead.
-We had a little walk in Madrid Rio, a wonderful development that was opened in 2011 after the motorway was buried – it’s been a fabulous addition to the city, and it a great place to stroll, ride a bike and relax.
-We were also curious to check out the new shopping center Plaza Rio 2, opened just a few days before.
-What can I say; it’s a shopping center and as they go, a very nice one.
+We jumped on the metro after this, and headed for CaixaForum for a little look around this amazing arts centre that’s not only beautiful from the inside, but also from the outside – There’s always something happening, but it pays to check ahead.
+We had a little walk in Madrid Rio, a wonderful development that was opened in 2011 after the motorway was buried – it’s been a fabulous addition to the city, and it is a great place to stroll, ride a bike and relax.
+We were also curious to check out the shopping centre Plaza Rio 2.
+What can I say; it’s a shopping centre and as they go, a very nice one.
 The restaurants have good views over the river at least.

-After this, I strolled up to the Plaza de Cibeles, where you can see the fountain that Real Madrid fans go to celebrate their teams’ victories, and the monumental Council building, which was until quite recently the city’s central post office.
+After this, I strolled up to the Plaza de Cibeles, where you can see the fountain that Real Madrid fans go to celebrate their teams’ victories, and the monumental Council building, which was the city’s central post office until a few years ago.
 There is another exhibition space you can visit in there too.
 Across the Calle Alcala is the Casa de América, a fascinating space that offers free exhibitions, film screenings, concerts, and lectures.
 America does not mean the USA in Spain, but the Spanish and Portuguese speaking continent, which is what is represented here.

 Crossing back and over the Paseo del Prado, I passed the Banco de España, and up Alcala to one of my favorite places, the Circulo de Bellas Artes.
-There are exhibitions on here as well as movies, concerts, and classes.
+Here you can attend exhibitions as well as movies, concerts, and classes.
 I headed up to the roof (La Azotea) for some sun and a great view.
-Go during the week and you`ll be able to bag a day bed and stay there as long as you like, listening to chill out music and relaxing.
+Go during the week and you`ll be able to claim a sunbed and stay there as long as you like, listening to chill-out music and relaxing.

 I was tempted by the 15 euro lunch menu in the restaurant of Bellas Artes, La Pecera, which means the goldfish bowl.
 It’s a bit pricy but the surroundings are gorgeous.
 Painted ceilings, a gigantic chandelier, and marble sculptures make this a luxury experience.

 After lunch, cross the road and head up the Gran Via to the Espacio Fundación Telefónica.
 Another multi-purpose arts space, this building was for a moment the tallest building in Europe and claims to be the continent’s first skyscraper!
-Since then the interior has been remodeled and features an incredibly photogenic stairwell.
+Since then the interior has been remodelled and features an incredibly photogenic stairwell.
 It now houses one of the coolest cultural hubs in the city, where everything is free, including concerts.
-I saw a wonderful exhibition today of Norman Foster’s maquettes and drawings, each accompanied by a video of the great man himself, talking about his work.

-Another film?
+Movie time?
 Why not!
 Filmoteca also called the Cine Doré is a short walk from Gran Via and is cheap as chips.
 It shows quirky seasons of films by directors that you might never even have heard of before.
 Beautiful both outside and in, it houses a sedate but lovely café in the foyer.
-Finally, head to the nearby Mercado de Anton Martin for some sushi at the fabulous Yoka Loka or try one of the other small restaurants, nestled between the butchers, fishmongers, and greengrocers.
+Finally, head to the nearby Mercado de Anton Martin for some sushi or try one of the other small restaurants, nestled between the butchers, fishmongers, and greengrocers.